Authorization Contacts in Hudu

 To avoid confusion, please do not list the Primary Authorization under any Sub-Authorization.
 It is understood that the Primary Authority always has all the powers of the Sub-Authorization Contacts.

-Here are the secondary authorities listed in the customer's IT Glue Site Summary.
+Here are the secondary authorities listed in the customer's Hudu Site Summary.
 They represent the permission that the contact has been given:

-IT Glue Basics Here's a video overview of IT Glue.
-Document Anything New or Changed When we set up or learn about anything new or changed, it must be documented.
-When something is changed by a technician, it is generally that technician's ...
+Hudu Basics Here's an overview of Hudu: https://support.hudu.com/hc/en-us/articles/10631665159831-Welcome-to-Hudu Document Anything New or Changed When we set up or learn about anything new or changed, it must be documented.
+When something is changed ...

 From the left-hand menu of your Autotask Dashboard click on Admin.
 Click on "Features & Settings" tab, then called "Accounts & Contacts" Under the "Utilities" section, there should be an option for "Contact Merge" Once you select that, a new window ...

-Never use embedded passwords.
-Only use general passwords.
-This is best security practice.
 1. Each password entry should have a title that is unique within the organization.
-If there is more than one of the same type of password, differentiate the ...
+If there is more than one of the same type of password, differentiate the title by including the user name.
+The purpose of this policy is to make it easier to search ...